makkus/freckles/freckles/doc/getting_started.md

 ```
 </div>

-The same list of *frecklets* can also be found online: [frecklets](https://freckles.io/contexts/default/overview/).
+The same list of *frecklets* can also be found online in the [default frecklet repository](https://freckles.io/contexts/default/overview/).

 If you want to see all tasks that are related to one (or several) search terms, use: